 Andrographis is a well-studied Ayurvedic herb used in Indian folk medicine for centuries that may help to prevent and treat colds and flus, leading to quicker recovery times and fewer complications (12; 13; 14).

 You may find Andrographis in a standardized extract known as Kan Jang which is widely used in Asia.

 Monolaurin has been recognized for 50+ years for its anti-viral activity against lipid-coated/enveloped viruses like influenza.
 Discovered in breastmilk, but commercially derived from coconut oil, monolaurin is recognized for its wide-spectrum anti-microbial and anti-fungal properties.

-Lauricidin was developed by the discoverer of monolaurin, Dr. Jon Kabara, PhD.
-It is recommended by physicians worldwide as a wellness supplement for the whole family.
-Dr. Andrew Weil, MD, the "father of integrative medicine", recommends Lauricidin for use for Herpes infection associated with cold sores.
+Dr. Andrew Weil, MD, the "father of integrative medicine", recommends monolaurin for use for Herpes infection associated with cold sores.

 These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, or prevent any disease.

 I hope that you can now embrace the shift from summer to fall with confidence that there’s a wide variety of natural supports available to you.